natalia-scr/wildfind-backend/README.md

 Back-end to the app Native Explorer.

-The backend has been set up using an express server.
+The backend has been set up using an express server